azouaoui-cv/inf-224/README.md

 I built a destructor and added a delete [] instruction to delete the duration array when the delete function is being called onto the object.
 To set the duration array, I did the same as in the constructor, not forgetting to delete the duration array beforehand.
 To retrieve the duration array, I declared the returned int pointer to be const as well as the object being left untouched to make sure encapsulation was done right.
 I included an integer parameter to be called by reference to get both the array and the chapter counter when calling getDurationArray.
-Lastly, I redefined the printing method to print the duration of each chapter in addition to the traditionnal printing of the Video object.
+Lastly, I redefined the printing method to print the duration of each chapter in addition to the traditional printing of the Video object.

 In the 7th step, I have to handle dynamic memory.
 In the classes I created, only Film could be a threat when it comes to memory leak.
 This is the reason why I made sure I deleted the duration array upon the call of the destructor of Film.
 The destructor is being called before the actual deleting a Film object.